williamshty/artbook-client/README.md

 ### To switch from connecting to virtual machine and connecting to local machine
 #### find the constants file the stores paths
-the file can be find in `src/const.js`
+the file can be found in `src/const.js`

 #### Follow the instructions given in the comment to comment and  uncomment correct lines of code
 ``` javascript